zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 often use that word when we’re talking about the pr ice of renting something for a certain amount of time.
 If you say, “I got a good r ate on my rental car,” you mean you got a good price, a low price.
 The agent tells Sally that the new room rate will be a $189 dollars per night.

 Sally then says, “On second thought, I’d prefer a s uite that overlooks the pool.
 Is that possible?”
 “On second thought” is a common phr ase used when you change your mind and you want to let the other person know  that you’ve changed your mind.
-If you say to your wife, “I’d like to go to t he movies.
+If you say to your wife, “I’d like to go to the movies.
 No, wait.
 On second thought, let’s go to the beach instead,” you’re cha nging your mind and then telling the other person that you changed your mind .

 Sally says, “On second thought, I’d prefer a suite that overlooks the pool.”
 A “suite” (suite) is a group of connected rooms in a hotel, usually a very large room with a bedroom and perhaps a kitchen or even other rooms.
 Hotel suites are obviously more expensive than a single hotel room.